I stumbled upon a video called “How to Stop A Bully” by Brooks Gibbs today while surfing through LinkedIn. Here’s the original version:

 Note: mocking isn’t considered an adult response and should never be used against others intentionally.
 There’s a great guide on wikiHow on How to stop people from mocking which can also be of use.

-My favorite example of mocking in different cases is the Monkey Island game portraying an island with pirates winning duels through mockery and other forms of nagging or ridiculing.
+In different cases, my favorite example of mocking is the Monkey Island game portraying an island with pirates winning duels through mockery and other forms of nagging or ridiculing.
 Read up on the backstory for more information.

 An Example of Dealing With Mocking